 As I write this, sisters and brothers across the globe are faced with the deep challenges of rebuilding.
 In 2017 a trio of hurricanes devastated parts of Texas, much of Florida and all of Puerto Rico.
 Raging fires destroyed forests, homes and businesses all along the West Coast.
 Back to back earthquakes shook the foundations of Mexico.
-Wars in Syria, across the Middle East and in Africa continue to force people from their homeland.
+Wars and violence in Syria, Central America, across the Middle East and in Africa continue to force people from their homeland.
 Rebuilding a life takes a lifetime of work.

 Jews to this day summarize their history with this clever saying:

 They tried to kill us.
 We survived.
 Let’s eat.

 May the joy of the Lord be our strength!